Overview

 • Amazon EMR Cluster Manager

-• Amazon Redshift - Creating this connection type requires an authoring Data Collector version 4.1.0 or later.
+• Amazon Redshift - Creating this connection type requires Data Collector version 4.1.0 or later.

 • Amazon S3